 Why do adult cats groom each other?

-We know it is necessary for the mother to groom her kittens, but adult cats can groom themselves.
+We know the mother must groom her kittens, but adult cats can groom themselves.
 Several studies have looked into this behaviour and its possible causes.

 To deflect aggression